pamidev/budget-manager/README.md

   - [_dataclasses_](https://docs.python.org/3/library/dataclasses.html) module
   - [_pickle_](https://docs.python.org/3/library/pickle.html) module
   - [_sys_](https://docs.python.org/3/library/sys.html) module
-- from external Python packages:
+- from Python third-party packages:
   - [_click_](https://pypi.org/project/click/) package - version 8.1.3

 ## Features
-- The program has subcommands: add, report, export-python and import-csv:
+- The program has subcommands: _add_, _report_, _export-python_ and _import-csv_:
   - _**add**_ - allows you to add a new expense,
   - _**report**_ - displays all the expenses in the table with total sum,
   - _**import-csv**_ - imports the list of expenses from a CSV file,
   - _**export-python**_ - displays the list of all expenses as an object,
-- The program stores a database of all expenses in _data_ directory as _budget-database.db_ file.
+- The program stores a database of all expenses in `data` directory as `budget-database.db` file.
 If the file does not exist, automatically creates a new empty database in _data_ directory.